kutayagbal/assignment/README.md

 # Assignment Project
 Implementation of an API aggregator backend project.
 Application queues outgoing requests for same API.
-After the queue size reaches a certain number or the oldest item in the queue reaches a certain duration, application creates one aggregated outgoing request and returns corresponding responses to seperate clients.
+After the queue size reaches a certain number or the oldest item in the queue reaches a certain duration, application creates one aggregated outgoing request from the queued outgoing requests and returns corresponding responses to seperate clients.

 ## Steps to run
 1. Build the project using